The Founding Assembly for Machine Consciousness Research

 This ticket gives you access to both days of the event.

-Including snacks and beverages throughout the day.
+Including snacks, lunch and beverages throughout the day.

 $850